AJEinstein/academic-website/content/authors/admin/_index.md

 #- Visitors
 ---

-Andrew Johnston recently graduated from Albert Einstein College of Medicine's MSTP, where he studied functional genomics and epigenetic editing with CRISPR/Cas9 in the laboratory of Dr. John Greally.
-He is excited to be a medical intern at St. Vincent's Medical Center before heading to Yale to start residency in the Department of Dermatology.
+Andrew Johnston is a second year dermatology 2+2 research track resident in the department of dermatology at Yale.
+He graduated from Albert Einstein College of Medicine's MSTP, where he studied functional genomics and epigenetic editing with CRISPR/Cas9 in the laboratory of Dr. John Greally.